 You have permission to use, copy, modify, and distribute the original content from this website for any purpose with or without fee, provided that attribution to 193THz.com and this permission notice appear in all copies.

 I can be contacted regarding these articles at root@193THz.com.
-I can't be bothered to submit anything to academic journals as some people have suggested, but in lieu of peer review, I will publish any intelligent technical comments.
+I can't be bothered to submit anything to academic journals, but in lieu of peer review, I will publish any intelligent technical comments.